azmat21/UyghurWebsiteCrawler/README.md

 ### Preparations:
 Python and Scrapy is needed.

-Before run this code , please read the Scrapy Docs in the given link below: http://scrapy.org/
+Before run this code , please read the Scrapy Docs in the given link: http://scrapy.org/

 ### Run